w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.2.1 Timing Adjustable to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.2.1](https://www.w3.org/WAI/WCAG22/Understanding/timing-adjustable#intent) (also provided below), replacing “the content” with “non-web documents or software”.
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.2.1](https://www.w3.org/WAI/WCAG22/Understanding/timing-adjustable#intent), replacing “the content” with “non-web documents or software”.

 With this substitution, it would read: